Indian Movies released in IMAX [Updated August 2026]

 Kantara A Legend – Chapter 12025Yes

-The upcoming IMAX releases from India are Baahubali: The Epic (The re-release), Dhurandhar, and Ramayan: Part 1.
+The upcoming IMAX releases from India are Toxic, Ramayana: Part 1, Varanasi, and Ramayana Part 2.

-Fun fact: Rajnikath’s 2.0 (2018) was also scheduled for an IMAX 3D release but that got cancelled.
-Production company LYCA failed to submit the movie to IMAX offices in the given time (2 weeks before release).
+Rajinikanth’s 2.0 (2018) was also scheduled for an IMAX 3D release, but that got cancelled.
+Production company LYCA failed to submit the movie to IMAX offices within the given time (2 weeks before release).

 Dhoom 3 (2013)